In Strategy Games, whether turn-based

 - Game Mod Red Alert 3: Paradox has 8 factions which are fairly deverse.
 Out of those, 4 play in typical Command & Conquer fashion while the other 4 do NOT (they play like an RPG, SimCity and both sides of a Tower Defense game, respectively).
 The orientations are equally deverse, the Allies posses air power and "working together", the Soviets have tanks ad absurdum, bringing raw unmatched firepower in, the Empire are versatile and very fast in addition to a powerful navy, the Confederates have great infantry and all sorts of stealthy mean tricks, the Talons are even more about working together, creating impenetrable shields with their strong defense values, the Chinese are the towers of a Tower Defense game, short-ranged but powerful, the Electrical Protectorate are the creeps of tower defense games with Zerg Rush tactics that would make the actual Zerg proud and the Syndicate are all about range and speed while bringing entire cities on the battlefield.

 - The 4X space simulation X-Universe series has twelve different starship-manufacturing factions, each of which uses a different design philosophy best described in terms of the armor triangle (speed-defense-offense).
-The core factions are as follows: the Argon Federation and Paranid Empire (variations on Balanced), the Terrans, Teladi Federation, AGI Task Force, and OTAS Corporation (variations on Powerhouse), the Split Dynasty (Cannons), and the Kingdom Of Boron (poor Balanced, being a pacifist race forced into warfare).
+The core factions are as follows: the Argon Federation and Paranid Empire (variations on Balanced), the Terrans, Teladi Company, AGI Task Force, and OTAS Corporation (variations on Powerhouse), the Split Dynasty (Cannons), and the Kingdom Of Boron (poor Balanced, being a pacifist race forced into warfare).
 The Kha'ak Hive and Xenon Fleet are The Horde, while the Yaki are somewhere between Powerhouse and Cannons, and the Pirates are Subversives.

 - Dark Souls has a total of nine factions the player can join, each of them offering different, spells, weapons, armor, and how you interact with other players in PvP.